 - Budget for the program, including an indication of amount toward the costs that will be covered by the student or family.

 - Evidence of financial need: information about family need, as verified by the FAFSA process, is required; alternatively, a statement that the family will not submit a FAFSA may be submitted.

 - Application materials should be sent in one PDF or Word document to email@example.com.

 - A&S Undergraduate Scholarship Committee reviews evidence of financial need, overall academic record (not just GPA), relationship of program to academic and/or career goals, and recommender’s assessment of student readiness and fitness of the proposed program.

 - Diversity of the student-applicant pool and balance across A&S departments is an important criterion

 - Preference is to be given to a program sponsored by an A&S department and/or facilitated by A&S faculty

-- Priority is assigned to proposals from students with demonstrated financial need
+- Strong preference is assigned to proposals from students with demonstrated financial need.

 - Awards are credited to student accounts after appropriate MU offices have verified completion of all program enrollment requirements.

 After returning to campus, recipients will be invited to share their experiences with various faculty, students, and alumni.